Managing Safe Material Handling in Pharmaceutical Manufacturing

 Electric tugs are ideal for moving fragile loads in manufacturing processes, particularly in pharmaceuticals, due to their ease of use and the high degree of control and manoeuvrability they offer.

 Electric tugs are designed to start and stop the movement of loads in a controlled manner.
 In addition, electric tugs are easy to operate, which means that employees can be trained quickly to use them safely.
 There is no need for a license and a simple instruction will allow any staff members the ability to operate them.

 In the pharmaceutical industry, cleanliness is paramount.
 This is to help safeguard the manufacturing process when the mass production of pharma products is undertaken.
 Any contaminants, such as dust or bacteria, can jeopardize the safety of products and lead to costly recalls.

-Why Electric Tuggers Are the Equipment of Choice in Pharmaceutical Manufacturing
+Why Electric Tugs Are the Equipment of Choice in Pharmaceutical Manufacturing

-Electric tuggers are an ideal choice for moving materials in a pharma manufacturing facility.
-Electric tuggers do not release any harmful gases, fumes, odors, or other emissions into the atmosphere, making them an environmentally friendly option.
+Electric tugs are an ideal choice for moving materials in a pharma manufacturing facility.
+Electric tugs do not release any harmful gases, fumes, odours, or other emissions into the atmosphere, making them an environmentally friendly option.
 They are also quieter than other load movement solutions, meaning they have been developed to create less noise pollution.

 They are also reliable, easy to service and require little maintenance, therefore helping to reduce overall costs over time.